 Need something amazing to serve this with?
 This Tilapia would be a great option!

-Start this by boiling the orzo until it is about a minute or two from being done to your liking.
+Start this by boiling the orzo in some salted water until it is about a minute or two from being done to your liking.
 Then drain, return to the pot, and add some butter.

 Stir that around until it is melted, turn the heat to low, and add in 1/2 cup of cream.
 Stir well and then add just enough milk to cover the pasta, and about 1/2 teaspoon of dry mustard.